Fergus Falls 544 Education Foundation

 518 Friberg Avenue

 Fergus Falls, MN 56537

 If you’d like to make a donation online, please go back to our Home Page and look on the right side of the page.
-There are 2 different options – choose your favorite!
-Donations for the Community Arena will also be accepted through any of these sites, just make sure you make a note somewhere on the donation form that it is for the Community Arena.
+There are 3 different options – choose your favorite!
 Questions or problems?
-Please email the Foundation at firstname.lastname@example.org.
+Please email the Foundation at email@example.com.

 Leave a Lasting Legacy